Decryption

 We’ve now discussed all of the information needed to access data on software-encrypted APFS volumes.
 This decryption requires the knowledge of the password of any user on the system or one of the various recovery keys.
 While APFS hardware encryption works in largely the same manner, the encryption also depends on keys that are stored within the specific security chip on a given system.
 There are currently no known methods of extracting these chip-specific keys; therefore, the data on hardware-encrypted devices must be decrypted at acquisition time on the device itself.
 The only software that I am aware of that is capable of this is Cellebrite’s Digital Collector.

-Full disclosure: I currently work for Cellebrite and helped develop these capabilities.
+Full disclosure: I previously worked for Cellebrite and helped develop these capabilities.
 I do not directly profit from the sales of Digital Collector but felt it appropriate to disclose my association when linking to a commercial product.
 I am not trying to sell you anything.
 Unfortunately, I am also not at liberty to discuss the methodology used to facilitate this decryption.

 Find an issue or technical inaccuracy in this post?
 Please file an issue so that it may be corrected.